 Student engagement is a top concern for teachers, and school principals are challenged to find innovative ways to capture each student’s attention and spark their desire to learn.
 Strategies such as project-based learning (PBL) and personalized learning have gained new life in modern shifts to individualized learning.
 But what about putting students right in the driver’s seat?
-K-12 schools may not have the resources to support hundreds of student-led organizations the way that universities can.
+K-12 schools may not have the resources to support hundreds of student-led organizations in the same way that universities can.
 However, encouraging student leadership and allowing diverse groups to grow will positively affect student learning.

 Igniting a Sense of Belonging